NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Thus, because they are correlated, but not perfectly, an index of this questions might be meaningful, that is, taking answers from each question, mapping them into a scale, and summing the scores from each scale.
 Initially, I considered only questions 14 and 15 when answering this section, and only later did I add the index; thus, I am reporting both results (though they're pretty similar).

 #### 10.1.
 By countries or continent.
 With 52 countries and 303 respondents, we don't have the power to say anything.
-We still don't have anything to say if we aggregate by continent instead, except that unsuprisingly, respondents find it more difficult to access mental healthcare in Africa than in any other continent.
+We still don't have anything to say if we aggregate by continent instead, except that unsurprisingly, respondents find it more difficult to access mental healthcare in Africa than in any other continent.
 However, the effect was not significant, given that very few respondents were from Africa.

 This holds both if we consider questions separately and if we consider an index.